rscircus/rscircus.github.io/content/posts/2020-02-08-ts-typesystem.md

 ---
 categories:
   - Code
 date: "2020-02-08T00:00:00Z"
 excerpt_separator: <!-- more -->
 sub_title: Rendering things upon passing things
 tags:
   - TypeScript
   - Frontend
   - Typing
   - Web
 title: Render objects based on their type in TypeScript
 ---

-Recently, my colleague T — a big fan of statically typed languages and working with [Angular](angular.io) and [TypeScript](www.typescriptlang.org) — came over and asked a simple question: *"Hey R, do you have an idea how to realize Reflection in TypeScript?
-Actually, I need to render a site a little bit differentlty based upon a set of passed types."*.
+Recently, my colleague T — a big fan of statically typed languages and working with [Angular](angular.io) and [TypeScript](www.typescriptlang.org) — came over and asked a simple question: _"Hey R, do you have an idea how to realize Reflection in TypeScript?
+Actually, I need to render a site a little bit differently based upon a set of passed types."_.
 Naturally, Reflection sounds like a good idea.
 But you know...
 JavaScript. 🤦‍ That's what TypeScript is transpiled into.

-Having worked with TypeScript and React for a while, I suggested a few ideas from the top of my had head but soon discovered a few limits.
+Having worked with TypeScript and React for a while, I suggested a few ideas from the top of my head but soon discovered a few limits.
 Therefore, let's see if we can come up with a solution to this problem using TypeScript's inherent features.

 <!--more-->

-At the beginning of my journey somebody told me: *"Do you know TypeScript?
-It's JavaScript with documentation."*.
+At the beginning of my journey, somebody told me: _"Do you know TypeScript?
+It's JavaScript with documentation."_.
 I was hooked and went down the modern rabbit hole of Frontend Development.
 Lately, I discovered this:

 ![](https://rscircus.github.io/assets/img/20200206_TsAngularSpec.png)

 🤔 - I'm not sure if things have changed...
 So here comes a solution based on the various sources referenced at the bottom.

 ## Frontend